taosdata/TDengine/documentation20/en/05.insert/docs.md

 measurement,tag_set field_set timestamp
 ```

-* measurement is used as the table name。Comma delimiter is used to separate measurement and tag_set.
+* measurement is used as the table name.
+Comma delimiter is used to separate measurement and tag_set.
 * tag_set represent tag data in key-value pairs.
 The format is: `<tag_key>=<tag_value>,<tag_key>=<tag_value>`.
 Comma delimiter is used to separate multiple tag key-value pairs.
 Space delimiter is used to separate tag_set and field_set.
 * field_set represent column data in key-value pairs.
-The format is similar to tag_set: `<field_key>=<field_value>,<field_key>=<field_value>`，Comma delimiter is used to separate multiple tag key-value pairs。Space delimiter is used to separate field set and timestamp.
+The format is similar to tag_set: `<field_key>=<field_value>,<field_key>=<field_value>`.
+Comma delimiter is used to separate multiple tag key-value pairs。Space delimiter is used to separate field set and timestamp.
 * Timestamp is the primary key of one data row.

 All tag values in tag_set are automatically converted and stored as NCHAR data type in TDengine and no need to be surrounded by double quote("）